farhad-rezapour/cutno.ir/README.md

 # cutno.ir
-This is my firest try to make a website
+This is my first try to make a website